harshitdixit14/K8s-Assessment/README.md

 3- create image inside the minikube environment

-4- apploy the deployment and services
+4- apply the deployment and services

 5- login to MySQL create table in counter_db database